RayenMiri/PyMi/README.md

 Instead of training on each puzzle individually, process puzzles in batches.
 This approach can help update the model more efficiently, especially when using a stochastic gradient descent (SGD) model like SGDRegressor.
 To implement batching, accumulate puzzle features and target labels in a batch, then call partial_fit once per batch, which could save time compared to updating weights puzzle-by-puzzle.

 Parallel Processing of Puzzles
 Leverage parallel processing by running multiple puzzles through the training process concurrently.
-Python’s multiprocessing library or libraries like joblib can be helpful here.
-For example, train on different subsets of puzzles simultaneously and then combine the learned parameters.
+Python’s multiprocessing library or libraries like joblib (for now we'll be using multiprocessing library we may use joblib next time) can be helpful here

 Using Efficient Vectorized Operations
 Minimize any looping within extract_features and calculate_position_score methods.
 Use NumPy vectorized operations wherever possible to avoid repeated iteration over the board, which could lead to significant speedup.